 Can sporotrichosis go away on its own?

-No, sporotricosis will not go away on its own.
-Also, while the cat is infected, carers are at risk of acquiring infection and there is a potential for disseminated sporotricosis to develop in untreated cats.
+No, sporotrichosis will not go away on its own.
+Also, while the cat is infected, carers are at risk of acquiring infection, and there is a potential for disseminated sporotrichosis to develop in untreated cats.

 Can I catch sporotrichosis from my cat?